hhas/SwiftAutomation/doc-source/2 understanding-apple-events.md

 ## How SwiftAE works

-SwiftAE is a high-level pure-Swift wrapper for Mac OS X's lower-level Apple Event Manager APIs (`NSAppleEventDescriptor`).
+SwiftAE is a high-level pure-Swift wrapper for macOS's lower-level Apple Event Manager APIs (`NSAppleEventDescriptor`).

 The SwiftAE architecture consists of two parts: